 About the Recipe

 The first time I tasted vermicelles, I was a teenager visiting Switzerland with my mother.
-I remember sitting in a cozy café, the kind that feels like it’s been there forever, and taking my first bite.
-I couldn’t believe my tastebuds—it was love at first bite.
-The delicate sweetness of the chestnut, the richness of the cream, and the light, airy texture of the dessert were unlike anything I’d ever had.
+We were sitting in one of those cozy cafés that feel like they’ve been around forever, and when I took my first bite, I couldn’t believe my tastebuds-it was love at first bite.
+The delicate sweetness of chestnut purée, the richness of cream, and that light, airy texture were unlike anything I’d ever had before.

-These little nests bring together two of my favorite things: the nostalgic flavors of Switzerland and the simple elegance of pavlova.
+These chestnut pavlova nests are a sweet reminder that tradition and creativity can happily share the same plate.
 I hope they bring as much joy to your table as they do to mine.

 The delicate, crisp texture of the meringue paired with the rich creaminess of the whipped cream and chestnut spread.